Southern Maryland: Discover the Western Shore

 The City’s Demise

-As a result of Sir Copley being named as the first royal governor and the resulting dramatic curtailment of religious freedom, it was decided that a clean break from the past was necessary.
+Following Sir Copley’s appointment as the first royal governor and the dramatic curtailment of religious freedom, it was decided that a clean break from the past was necessary.
 Therefore, the capital of the Maryland colony was moved from St. Mary’s City to Annapolis (then a new port city) in 1695.
-This meant the end of St. Mary’s City since many townspeople moved to the colony’s new governmental — and soon-to-be commercial center.
+This meant the end of St. Mary’s City, as many townspeople moved to the colony’s new governmental — and soon-to-be commercial — center.
 As most people left, the buildings were torn down, and the land was converted to farmland.
 It was only after years of careful archaeological research that this historically important and, therefore, special place lives on for today’s visitors.

 A Virtual Visit